-Elsewhere on this site, we talk about using and me correctly.
-This article addresses the appropriate use of myself and other reflexive pronouns.
+Elsewhere on this site, we explain when to use and me.
+This article is specifically about myself and other reflexive pronouns.

 So when do we use reflexive pronouns, the ones that end with –self or –selves (myself, yourself, himself, herself, itself, yourselves, ourselves, themselves)?